kunalprompt/java/ch3-java-programming-basics/README.md

 `int` array has no default methods defined on it.
 Similarly storing strings in Java is not supported in primitive data types.
-So there exists wrappers around default/primitive data types to support various operations and ease of strong data.
+So there exists wrappers around default/primitive data types to support various operations and ease of storing data.
-`String`, `Integer` are such wrappers in Java to support ease of programming.
+`String`, `Integer` are such wrappers in Java to support ease of programming and the functionality, example storing un-signed integers.

+**"Integer is a wrapper class that converts the int type to an integer so that it can be used by the classes that take an object as the input instead of the primitives.
+ArrayList is an example of this.
+This process of conversion from a primitive to an object is known as autoboxing.
+If it is done in reverse — an Integer to int conversion — it is called unboxing".**

 # Lesson 2